 To make a purchase using Afterpay you will need:

 - To be over 18 years of age

-- An Australian or New Zealand residential address
+- An Australian, New Zealand or UK residential address

 - Your order cannot exceed 2,000 AUD

 - Select Afterpay as your payment method – you will be redirected to Afterpay